zied7316-tech/Xaura/CORS_FIX_SUMMARY.md

 - 404 handler includes CORS headers
 - All routes automatically support OPTIONS

-### 3. Created Caddyfile
+### 3. Caddyfile (Reference Only)
-**File:** `Caddyfile` (root directory)

-- Configured for `api.xaura.pro`
-- Reverse proxy with proper header forwarding
+**File:** `docs/Caddyfile.example` (if needed for manual Caddy setup)

+- **Note:** Railway doesn't use Caddy by default
-- CORS headers as fallback
+- The CORS middleware handles all CORS requirements
-- Preflight OPTIONS handling
-- Security headers included
+- Caddyfile is in `.gitignore` to prevent Railway build issues
+- Only use if you manually configure Caddy as reverse proxy

 ## 📋 Allowed Origins (Strict)